Bertram Saunders

 Pre War

-Before joining up he was employed by Ewart & Son and prior to that had worked for Quenby & Co. the grocers of Bucklersbury in Hitchin.
-He was a resident of Hitchin, but enlisted in Hertford in November 1914.
+Before joining up he was employed by Ewart & Son engineers in Letchworth and prior to that had worked for Quenby & Co. the grocers of Bucklersbury in Hitchin.

 Wartime Service

 He was buried in Plot 8, Row C, Grave 177 in Boulogne Eastern Cemetery in France.
-The gravestones in this cemetery are laid flat, this usually indicates poor ground conditions.
+The gravestones in this cemetery are laid flat.
+A private inscription on the stone reads "With honour and love".

 Additional Information